Cheesecake In Jars

 Ingredients and substitutes

-- Cream cheese: The star of the show, cream cheese gives the cheesecake its signature creamy texture and rich flavor.
-Make sure to use full-fat cream cheese for the best results.
+- Cream cheese: The star of the show, cream cheese, gives the cheesecake its signature creamy texture and rich flavor.
+Use full-fat cream cheese for the best results.
 I love to use 40% Mascarpone cream cheese.

-- Heavy cream: The heavy cream helps to lighten up the cheesecake and make it airy.
+- Heavy cream: It helps lighten the cheesecake and make it airy.
 You can also use whipped cream instead of heavy cream.

 - Sweetener: You can use any sweetener you prefer, from granulated sugar to honey or maple syrup.
 Keep in mind that the sweetener needs to be dissolved in the cream cheese mixture, so liquid sweeteners may require more mixing and may change the consistency of the filling.